wesleycamargo/azure-docs.pt-br/articles/sendgrid-dotnet-how-to-send-email.md

     var credentials = new NetworkCredential(username, pswd);

-Os exemplos a seguir mostram como enviar umamensagem usando a API da Web.
+Os exemplos a seguir mostram como enviar uma mensagem usando a API da Web.

     // Create the email object first, then add the properties.
     SendGridMessage myMessage = new SendGridMessage();